Thrill-Seeker’s Delight: Top 5 Risky Hikes in Thousand Islands National Park

 This national park has many trails and walking tracks.
 The use of sleeping bags during camping gives a different level of excitement.
 You can also enjoy cycling here.

-This place is completely surrounded by nature.
-It has several mountains, islands, forests, rivers, and many more natural attractions.
+This place is surrounded by nature.
+It has several mountains, islands, forests, rivers, and other natural attractions.
 So, you can easily keep quiet in a place and can do meditation as well.

 Frequently Asked Questions (FAQs)

 Q 1.
-Do Thousand islands national park have nearby accommodations and parking facilities?
+Does Thousand Islands National Park have nearby accommodations and parking facilities?

 Ans.
-Yes, you will get parking and nearby accommodation facilities so, that you can enjoy your trip well.
+You will get parking and nearby accommodation facilities to enjoy your trip.

 Q 2.
 Are there any daily visitor fees for the tourists?

 Ans.
 Yes, there is a daily visitor fee for tourists.
-The youth up to 17 years can visit free of cost and the people of 18+ age have to pay the fees for visiting here.
+Youths up to 17 years can visit free of cost, and people 18+ have to pay the fees for visiting here.

 Ans.
-The mooring facilities are upgraded at the St Lawrence river.
-So, they are charging the mooring fees for a few hours of service.
+The mooring facilities at the St Lawrence River have been upgraded.
+So, they are charging the mooring fees for a few service hours.

 Q 4.
 Which is the largest island in Thousand Islands National Park?